Breakers Hotel (Long Beach, California): Breakers International and closure (1961–1964)

-In 1961, the hotel was purchased by Fred Miller.
-Miller was one of the founders of Flying Tigers Airlines and purchased US Airlines in 1951.
-After buying the Breakers in 1961, Miller renamed the hotel the Breakers International and spent $1.25 million refurbishing the property from top to bottom.
+In 1961, the hotel was purchased by Fred Miller, one of the founders of the Flying Tigers Line, who had purchased US Airlines in 1951.
+Miller renamed the hotel the Breakers International Hotel and spent $1.25 million refurbishing the property from top to bottom.
 Miller reportedly hoped to "recapture, for Long Beach, the beauty, dignity and service of the city's greatest hotel."
-However, even with Miller's efforts, he was not able to turn around the fortunes of the Breakers.
-In 24 months as owner of the hotel, Miller reported that he lost half of his net worth.
+However, Miller was not able to turn around the resort's fortunes.
+In 24 months as owner, Miller reported that he lost half of his net worth.
 In November 1963, Miller gave up and closed the hotel.

 The Long Beach Press-Telegram pronounced the hotel "a dead behemoth on the beach."
 Others noted the hotel's over-reliance on convention business: "This hotel had to try to make 80 percent of its revenues from convention business.
 There is no rail service or air service to Long Beach, and the 20-minute run on the freeway to Los Angeles where the industry is hurts all the hotels."
 One commentator opined, "God and Conrad Hilton couldn't have saved this hotel."
 The hotel's head bellman, Paul Grantham, who had been employed at the hotel since 1928, blamed the "coming of the motels."

-In January 1964, the hotel was sold at auction to pay off the hotel's creditors.
-Despite an appraised value of $4.3 million for the land and improvements, the property sold for $1.75 million.
-The high bidder, Long Beach realtor Harvey Miller, announced plans to convert the structure into a retirement hotel.

-The hotel remained shuttered for nearly three years and was referred to as "the West Coast's largest pigeon roost."
+In January 1964, the hotel was sold at auction to pay off its creditors.
+Despite an appraised value of $4.3 million for the land and improvements, the property sold for just $1.75 million to Long Beach realtor Harvey Miller, who announced plans to convert the structure into a retirement hotel.
+The hotel remained shuttered for nearly three years as plans stalled, and the vacant building was referred to as "the West Coast's largest pigeon roost."

 Retirement hotel (1967–1982)

-The hotel remained closed for three years as plans to convert it into a retirement hotel stalled.
-In September 1966, the hotel re-opened as a combination permanent retirement hotel and transient hotel for overnight guests.
-By January 1967, the property was occupied 70% by permanent residents who had the option of an American plan at $175 per month including hotel conveniences and three meals a day, or a European plan at $115 a month without meals.
+In September 1966, the hotel re-opened as the New Breakers International Hotel, a combination residential retirement hotel and transient hotel for overnight guests.
+By January 1967, the property was occupied 70% by permanent residents, who had the option of an American plan at $175 per month including hotel conveniences and three meals a day, or a European plan at $115 a month without meals.

 In 1975, the residential retirement hotel was refurbished again.
 The renovations included all new carpets, drapes, furnishings, automated elevators, and an updated phone system.
 The owners stated their intention to create the ultimate in retirement living for the senior citizens of Long Beach.
 In 1978, New Breakers Hotel Company sold the property to Stoneridge Management Company for less than $3 million.